overmind-xyz/hello-overmind/README.md

 ---

-1. Find the hidde secret_keys vector located on https://www.overmind.xyz/puzzle/hello-overmind
+1. Find the hidden secret_keys vector located on https://www.overmind.xyz/puzzle/hello-overmind
 2. Paste the secret_keys under the "secret_keys" variable
 3. Loop through the secret keys and add 13.
 Store each new value in a vector called "decrypted_message".
 4. Return the decrypted_message